Irshadmeer/INS-group/content/research/research_area_2/index.md

 2. Intelligent Network Management:
    - AI for Sleep Mode Optimization: Exploring AI algorithms to optimize sleep mode operations for base stations, minimizing energy consumption during periods of low activity while ensuring quick responsiveness to network demands.
-   - Predictive Maintenance: Leveraging AI and machine learning models for predictive maintenance of wireless network components, identifying potential failures and proactively optimizing network performance.
+   - AI for Mobility Management: Leveraging AI and machine learning models for predictive maintenance of user conncetivity in a wireless network for a mbile user components, identifying potential key performance indicators and proactively optimizing network handover performance.
    - Network Slicing and QoS Assurance: Researching AI-driven network slicing techniques to partition network resources and provide Quality of Service (QoS) guarantees for diverse applications and services over wireless networks.